yannbouteiller/gym-airsimdroneracinglab/README.md

 # Gym Game Of Drones

-An advanced gym environment and a Batch RL dataset collector game made from the NeurIPS 2019 AirSim competition binaries
+An advanced gym environment and a Batch RL dataset collector game made on top of the Airsim Drone Racing Lab binaries.

 # Installation: